nafplann/SayaLens/README.md

 - Close other resource-intensive applications
 - electron-vite provides faster builds and hot reload in development

+### Multi-Display Issues

+**Problem**: Capture window appears on wrong display

+**Solutions**:
+- Move your mouse cursor to the desired display before triggering capture
+- The app uses cursor position to determine the active display
+- Ensure all displays are properly connected and recognized by macOS

+**Problem**: Screen capture shows incorrect content from wrong monitor

+**Solutions**:
+- Verify the capture window appeared on the correct display
+- If issues persist, restart the application to refresh display detection
+- Check that macOS properly detects all connected displays in System Preferences → Displays

+**Problem**: Result windows appear on wrong display

+**Solutions**:
+- Result windows appear on the same display where capture was performed
+- If no active display is detected, windows will use cursor position or default to primary display
+- This behavior ensures consistency with the capture workflow

 ## 📋 System Requirements

 - **OS**: macOS 10.15 (Catalina) or later